Information for International Undergraduate Students

 A Leave of Absence (LOA) is required of students who wish to withdraw from the current quarter or who do not wish to attend a future quarter (autumn, winter, or spring).
 If, as an international student, you need to take a leave of absence, you will have to fill out the official eForm on Axess: log in to Axess, click on the Student tab, and choose “Student eForms” from the Quick Links menu.
 Click on “Available Forms” to search for the "Leave of Absence for Undergraduates" eForm.

-You must meet with and obtain signatures from your Academic Advisor and your Residence Dean on your eForm.
-Once those signatures are obtained, you will meet with and obtain the signature of a Bechtel International Center Advisor.
+You must meet with and obtain an eForm signature from your Academic Advisor and connect with your Residence Director about any relevant issues.
+Once signatures from your Academic Advisor and from the Dean of Students Office are obtained, you will meet with and obtain the signature of a Bechtel International Center Advisor.